-Writing sketches for posts in the Fractals category of this blog made me realize that for many fractals (e.g. Mandelbrot, Julia, Newton etc.), visual appeal depends to a large extend on color mapping.
+Writing sketches for posts in the Fractals category of this blog made me realize that for many fractals (e.g. Mandelbrot, Julia, Newton etc.), visual appeal depends to a large extent on color mapping.
 In other words: mathematics may have blessed these fractals with a potentially beautiful complexity, but it still takes a programmer to visualize it as such.

-The above observations became manifest again when I was looking for a way to color the inside of the Mandelbrot set, that’s usually left uncolored.
+The above observations became manifest again when I was looking for a way to color the inside of the Mandelbrot set, the part that’s usually left uncolored.
 After a couple of very unappealing attemps, I discovered someone’s method for producing the so called Buddhabrot fractal.

 However, as you can see, the result on my small 480×320 pixel display doesn’t even come close to some of the beautiful images that pop up in Google.
 Actually, it looks more like one of Marie Curie’s early X-ray images.
 On the other hand, I suspect that many beautiful realizations of the Buddhabrot fractal have been enhanced with the same post-processing techniques that are used for beautifying pictures of galaxies and nebulae.
 That feels a bit like cheating to me, because I could probably make my Buddhabrot look like Donald Trump that way… (would that still be called beautifying?)

-Now that this somewhat demystifying idea of ‘artificial beauty’ has tempered my facination for fractals a bit, it’s time to return to the challenge of creating fast and memory-friendly algorithms for IFS-generated shapes, like space filling curves.
+Now that this somewhat demystifying idea of ‘artificial beauty’ has tempered my fascination for fractals a bit, it’s time to return to the challenge of creating fast and memory-friendly algorithms for IFS-generated shapes, like space filling curves.